diana-rusu/mobile-flashcards/README.md

 ## Supported platform

-The app has been tested using Expo on an Android platform and Android Studio emulator.
+The app has been tested using Expo on an Android platform and using Android Studio emulator.

 It has not been tested on iOS.

 ## How to run the project